 Community Works Journal is widely distributed to individual teachers and educational networks across North America and beyond. include K-16 and non-formal educators, along with students, administrators, program personnel, policy makers and most importantly of course, community members.

-Publication of Community Works Journal has been made possible, in part, through a grant from The Bay and Paul Foundations, and with support from Shelburne Farms, along with generous donations by individuals.
+Publication of Community Works Journal has been made possible, in part, through a grant from The Bay and Paul Foundations, along with generous donations by individuals.

 Recent issues are available online, go to Journal Archives.